K-12 School and Day Treatment Program

 - K-12 standards-based curriculum;

-- Specially designed instruction which consists of explicit, sequential,
+- Specially designed instruction which consists of explicit, sequential, and research-based strategies;

-- Specific skills-based progress data monitoring;
+- Specific skills-based instruction;

 - Technology access for all students;